Scalarization-based methods¶

 which is provided by a decision maker.

-Now, to create the ASF method, we first create the ASF and then add it to the instance of problem:
+Now, to create the ASF method, we add the ASF to the instance of problem.
+We use the

-In the above example, we create an instance of the ASF where the variables of the function have been replaced by the
+In the above example, add_asf_diff creates an instance of the ASF where the variables of the function have been

 needed.
 The symbol is important because it is used later in solvers to specify